python-zeroconf/python-zeroconf/README.rst

 * MAJOR BUG: Fix queries for AAAA records (#616) @bdraco

-* Add async_apple_scanner example (#719) @bdraco

-* Add support for requesting QU questions to ServiceBrowser and ServiceInfo (#787) @bdraco

-* Ensure the queue is created before adding listeners to ServiceBrowser (#785) @bdraco

-  The callback from the listener could generate an event that would fire in async context that should have gone to the queue which could result in the consumer running a sync call in the event loop and blocking it.

-* Add a guard to prevent running ServiceInfo.request in async context (#784) @bdraco

-* Inline utf8 decoding when processing incoming packets (#782) @bdraco

-* Drop utf cache from _dns (#781) (later reverted) @bdraco

-* Switch to using a simple cache instead of lru_cache (#779) (later reverted) @bdraco

-* Fix Responding to Address Queries (RFC6762 section 6.2) (#777) @bdraco

-* Fix deadlock on ServiceBrowser shutdown with PyPy (#774) @bdraco

-* Add a guard against the task list changing when shutting down (#776) @bdraco

-* Improve performance of parsing DNSIncoming by caching read_utf (#769) (later reverted) @bdraco

-* Switch to using an asyncio.Event for async_wait (#759) @bdraco

-  We no longer need to check for thread safety under a asyncio.Condition as the ServiceBrowser and ServiceInfo internals schedule coroutines in the eventloop.

-* Simplify ServiceBrowser callsbacks (#756) @bdraco

-* Revert: Fix thread safety in _ServiceBrowser.update_records_complete (#708) (#755) @bdraco

-- This guarding is no longer needed as the ServiceBrowser loop now runs in the event loop and the thread safety guard is no longer needed

-* Drop AsyncServiceListener (#754) @bdraco  (Never shipped)

-* Run ServiceBrowser queries in the event loop (#752) @bdraco

-* Remove unused argument from AsyncZeroconf (#751) @bdraco

-* Fix warning about Zeroconf._async_notify_all not being awaited in sync shutdown (#750) @bdraco

-* Update async_service_info_request example to ensure it runs in the right event loop (#749) @bdraco

-* Run ServiceInfo requests in the event loop (#748) @bdraco

-* Remove support for notify listeners (#733) @bdraco  (Never shipped)

-* Relocate service browser tests to tests/services/test_browser.py (#745) @bdraco

-* Relocate ServiceInfo to zeroconf._services.info (#741) @bdraco

-* Run question answer callbacks from add_listener in the event loop (#740) @bdraco

-  Calling async_update_records and async_update_records_complete should always
-  happen in the event loop to ensure implementers do not need to worry about thread safety

 * Remove second level caching from ServiceBrowsers (#737) @bdraco

   The ServiceBrowser had its own cache of the last time it saw a service which was reimplementing the DNSCache and presenting a source of truth problem that lead to unexpected queries when the two disagreed.

-* Breakout ServiceBrowser handler from listener creation (#736) @bdraco

-  Add coverage for the handler from listener

-* Add fast cache lookup functions (#732) @bdraco

-  The majority of our lookups happen in the event loop so there is no need for them to be threadsafe.
-Now that the codebase is more clear about what needs to be threadsafe and what does not need to be threadsafe we can use the much faster non-threadsafe versions in the places where we are calling from the event loop.

-* Switch to using DNSRRSet in RecordManager (#735) @bdraco

-  DNSRRSet is able to do O(1) lookups of records assuming there are no collisions.

 * Fix server cache to be case-insensitive (#731) @bdraco